Skip to main content

 • S3 tasks are designed for file import scenarios and mainly focus on file path patterns, file formats, and ingestion behavior.

-• MySQL tasks are designed for table synchronization scenarios and mainly focus on sync modes, primary keys, incremental capture, and archive scheduling.
+• MySQL and PostgreSQL tasks are designed for table synchronization scenarios and mainly focus on sync modes, primary keys, incremental capture, and archive scheduling.

 Try Databend Cloud for FREE